Ministry of Finance (Sierra Leone)

 Sierra Leone Ministry of Finance is a ministerial department of the Government of Sierra Leone, and is in charge of managing the revenue and finances of the Sierra Leone government.
-The ministry implements the Sierra Leone government economic policies and public financial management.
+The ministry implements the economic policies and is responsible for public financial management.
 The ministry advises the President of Sierra Leone on economic issues.
-The headquarter of the Sierra Leone Ministry Of Finance is located on George Street in Freetown, Sierra Leone.
+The headquarters of the Sierra Leone Ministry Of Finance is located on George Street in Freetown, Sierra Leone.